vauradkar/pfs/README.md

 # pfs

-A portable, crass-platform, serializable reprentation of file system
+A portable, crass-platform, serializable representation of file system